ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 ## Integration in contract deployment

-Instead of performing this action manually, we can instead deploy a solidity contract to perform this action for us.
+Instead of performing this action manually, we can also deploy a solidity contract to perform this action for us.

 ```python
 from ethpwn import *